2ofClubsApp/Server/README.md

 docker-compose up --build -d
 ```

-3. Enjoy !

-The server is listening and serving on port `8080`
+3. The server should be listening and serving on port `8080`

 You can check out our full [installation guide](https://2ofclubs.app/docs/installation), app requirements and more on our website.